 An Advent wreath is a very old tradition that symbolizes the observance of Advent in the four weeks leading up to Christmas.
-The Advent wreath has four candles around the wreath and some also have a candle in the center, the Christ candle, which is lit on Christmas Eve or Christmas day.
+The Advent wreath has four candles around the wreath, three puple and one pink.
+Some also have a candle in the center, the Christ candle, which is lit on Christmas Eve or Christmas Day.
 Each week a candle is lit at the beginning of the devotion time.
 If using the daily option, you may like to also add a tea light daily.
-It is suggested that battery operated LED lights be used to avoid any fire hazard.
+You may use battery operated LED lights be used to avoid any fire hazard.
 If using candles that are lit, ensure that you don't leave the wreath unattended.